 The Rothschilds also helped New York financier J.P.
 Morgan and the Drexels and Biddles of Philadelphia establish European branches of their respective banks in exchange for allowing the Rothschilds to control the banking industry in New York and, therefore, America.

 In 1913, the Rothschilds established their last and current central bank in America -- the Federal Reserve Bank.
 This independent bank regulates and controls America's money supply and monetary policies.
 Even though the Federal Reserve is overseen by a board of governors appointed by the President of the United States, the bank's real control still resides with the Rothschild family.
 Not even President Donald J. Trump can break the Rothschild family's financial grip and influence on the Federal Reserve Bank.

 The Rothschild family's banking businesses pioneered international high finance during the industrialization of Europe and America.
 Rothschild banks financed railway systems around the world.
-They also financed the construction of the Suez Canal in Panama.
+They also financed the construction of the Suez Canal in Egypt.
 Additionally, Rothschild family capital founded DeBeers in 1888, which is the largest diamond mining company in the world.

 In 1987, Edmond de Rothschild created the World Conservation Bank to gain control of land in third world countries, which represent 30% of the land surface of the Earth.
 The bank assumes the debts of these countries in exchange for real estate that is conveyed to the bank.

 In 1992, former federal Reserve Board Chairman Paul Volker became Chairman of the European banking firm, J. Rothschild, Wolfensohn, and Co.

 By 1995, the Rothschilds controlled an estimated 80% of the world's uranium reserves, thereby giving the family a monopoly over nuclear power.